Celebrate National Poetry Month with a copy of:

-For Beginners is thrilled to announce FIVE new 2013 titles.
+For Beginners is thrilled to announce THREE new 2014 titles.

 For Beginners® is a documentary, graphic nonfiction book series.

-For Beginners® is the graphic nonfiction series that deconstructs complex ideas and makes them accessible to the everyday reader.
+For Beginners® is the graphic nonfiction series that deconstructs complex ideas.
 Every book in the series serves one purpose: to present the works of great thinkers and subjects alike in a straightforward, accessible manner.
 With subjects ranging from philosophy, to politics, to art and beyond, the For Beginners series covers a range of topics in a humorous comic book-style.
 Every book takes a comprehensive approach that respects the intelligence of its audience.

 Dedicated to Glenn Thompson, the inventor and the inspiration for the series.